biolab-put/putemg_features/README.md

 Dedicated EMG feature calculator for putEMG dataset https://biolab.put.poznan.pl/putemg-dataset/

 ## Usage
-putemg-feature-extractor can be used as Python3 module.
+putemg_features can be used as Python3 module.
 In order to calculate features of a given hdf5 putEMG file based on XML feature descriptor file see example below.
 See "all_features.xml" for file format and feature list along with its parameters.

 ```python
 import putemg_features